We noticed that you're using an old version of your internet

-Note: You also should notify Discover if you are planning to travel, especially outside of the U.S.
+Note: Even if you are a Discover Miles Card holder, you should notify Discover if you are planning to travel, especially outside of the U.S.

 You should always log out at the end of each Account Center session.
 If you don't log out, others using the same computer could potentially access information saved or cached in the memory of the browser.
 As an extra precaution, close your browser's window before leaving the computer.

 If you request another card design and have multiple cards under your account, make sure you keep track of all of your cards and destroy your card once it is expired.

 A good password should be easy for you to remember but hard for somebody else to guess.
 Avoid using passwords that others might guess, such as a birth date, Social Security number or pet's name.

 Select passwords you'll remember, but try replacing some of the letters with numbers—"secret" might be "s1cr1t," for example.

 And mix up your passwords—use different passwords at different websites.